Beskhue/enactive-agents/docs/index.rst

 - Adaptable: the architecture is implemented with the model-view-controller design pattern, and is highly object oriented.
 This makes adding or modifying functionality straightforward.
 - Pluggable: the implementation makes as few assumptions as possible about data formats, e.g. different types of agents can be interchanged.

-For the source code documentation head to the :ref:`sourcedoc` page.
+For the source code documentation head to the :doc:`source code documentation <modules>` page.

 Guide
 =====